 Would your ideal client be friends with your brand?
 Serious, playful, responsible, relaxed, formal… try to personify your business.
 You want your brand’s personality to show through the design of your space.

 When you think of your space, do any specific personality traits come to mind?
 Do these traits align with your brand values?

 Sound like a lot to take on?
 You don’t have to do it all yourself!
 Hiring a contractor and an interior designer can make your dreams a reality, not to mention save you a lot of time and headaches.

 Hiring a Great Team:

 Before hiring a contractor, check out our blog on questions to ask a construction manager beforehand.
 Getting all of these questions answered up front will allow you to make the best decision on who to trust with your brand.
 Check out their past work, ask tons of questions, and make sure all expectations are clear from the beginning.
 If there are proper complete drawings for your project, it protects you from contractors taking short cuts.

 Main thing to take away, get everything in writing.

 A designer and a decorator are different.
 A decorator provides space layouts, finishings, and physical work.
 In addition to the tasks of a decorator, a designer can provide construction drawings (for permits and applications) and knows current codes and regulations.
 Keep in mind however, that the physical part of design may not be done by the designer, though it may be offered as an additional service.

 Ask for examples of their past work, ask your questions, and discuss everything at the beginning to manage expectations.

 Have a vision for your space but don’t know where to start?
 Help is here!
-Click the contact button below and let us do the work for you.
+Contact us for more information.